-The purpose of the Campus Activities Board (CAB), a student-run organization, is to involve students in the creation of planning social events for the campus community.
+The purpose of the Campus Activities Board (CAB), is to involve students in planning social events for the campus community.
 CAB aims to provide a diverse range of programs for students that allow them to develop socially, while simultaneously attempting to create a more unified campus.
 CAB's goals include:

 - Providing social and educational programming for the USC Upstate campus community - Challenging members to be innovative when serving a diverse student population.
-With a collaboration between organizations, CAB can encompass the programming of the campus and become diverse in its vision of events through an active student voice. - Helping to educate and unite various groups in the production, promotion, and organization of programs, as well as in the recruitment and retention of CAB members.
-These programs include dances, live music, comedians, game nights, movie nights, diversity lectures, etc.
+By collaborating with other organizations, CAB can become diverse in its vision of events through an active student voice. - Helping to educate and unite various groups in the production, promotion, and organization of programs, as well as in the recruitment and retention of CAB members.
+These programs include dances, live music, comedians, game nights, etc.